A Role for the Fauxrizon in the Semiclassical Limit of a Fuzzball: Introduction

 In virtue of the above theoretical observation about stringy astrophysical black holes when modeled as fuzzballs, a natural impulse is to regard the familiar evaporation paradox as solved in a string theory approach to quantum gravity research, given the fuzzball proposal therein (that is, as the latter is advertised by its proponents).
-On a fairly standard view of progress in theoretical science, such would, presumably, garner enthusiasm for the fuzzball proposal in string theory.
-It might even provide extrinsic justification to continue pursuing a string theory approach to quantum gravity research in general, conditional on a newfound expectation that we may enjoy, at the end of the process of inquiry, those theoretical virtues as are now anticipated of the fuzzball proposal within the approach.
+If that impulse proves just, so much the better for the fuzzball proposal; on a fairly standard view of progress in theoretical science, solving outstanding paradoxes is exactly what one looks forward to being accomplished by new proposals in research.
+Indeed, beyond just enthusiasm for the fuzzball proposal within string theory, a promised solution to the evaporation paradox could even provide extrinsic justification to continue pursuing a string theory approach to quantum gravity research in general, conditional on a newfound expectation that we may enjoy, at the end of the process of inquiry, those lessons as are now anticipated of the fuzzball proposal within the approach.
+So there are stakes in assessing the relevant claim.

-Here, I discuss the form of the inference from the identification of the fauxrizon to the conclusion that the fuzzball proposal in string theory solves the evaporation paradox --- particularly given \citeauthor{manchak2018information}'s well-placed emphasis on global spacetime structure in the presentation of the latter.
-What I will ultimately argue is that, at present, the identification of the fauxrizon within the fuzzball construction is insufficient to regard the paradox as solved in a string theory approach to quantum gravity research (i.e. even granting the success of the fuzzball proposal, therein).
+Here, I specifically discuss the form of the inference from the identification of the fauxrizon to the conclusion that the fuzzball proposal in string theory solves the evaporation paradox --- particularly given \citeauthor{manchak2018information}'s well-placed emphasis on global spacetime structure in the presentation of the latter.
+The primary complication involved is that fuzzballs are not themselves well defined in the semiclassical limit.
+Hence, what I will ultimately argue is that, at present, the identification of the fauxrizon within the fuzzball construction is insufficient to regard the paradox as solved in a string theory approach to quantum gravity research (i.e. even granting the success of the fuzzball proposal, therein).
 On the other hand, its identification does helpfully reshape how we might eventually come to solve the paradox --- albeit by further technical means, which are presently obscure.

 Despite the details involved, I take the present discussion to be of some general import in the foundations of quantum gravity research, beyond just work on the fuzzball proposal in string theory (or on quantum gravity firewalls, slightly more generally --- cf. footnote \ref{fnfirewarll} below).
 A large part of the mystery in fundamental physics surrounding astrophysical black holes is the (non-effective) emergence of some non-trivial, classical global structure from an underlying quantized theory, given the relevant astrophysical modeling context (where, following the leads of \citet{stein1995some}, \citet{curiel2019schematizing}, and \citet{smeenk2020some}, implicit in that modeling context is a certain choice of how to \emph{schematize the observer}: in our case, as situated spatiotemporally to the exterior of the astrophysical black hole, suitably far away).
 Yet, this global structure is what is needed to actually solve, in accordance with the astrophysical application (and, hence, with the relevant empirical data, given the choice of observer schematic), the local geometrodynamics that arise in the semiclassical theory as an effective description of the dynamics within that same underlying quantized theory.
 Along these lines, discussing how the fauxrizon of a fuzzball might ultimately solve the evaporation paradox spotlights the peculiar interplay between boundary and bulk in the semiclassical limit of quantum gravity, specifically when theorizing about `strong-field' gravitational modeling contexts relative to `weak-field' observers placed out at a distance.